 This is a lot to manage and sometimes I lose track of what has to be paid and when.
 I cannot imagine adding to this complexity with ten store card bills to pay every month!

 Complexity is the last but biggest reason I feel that store cards hurt credit scores.
 Managing a budget and controlling spending is enough of a challenge without bills coming from multiple store cards.
-I much prefer consolidating spending onto one or two rewards credit cards.
+I much prefer consolidating spending onto one or two cash back card accounts.
 The entire month worth of spending comes on one or two bills.
 It is easy to track where the money goes, and who needs to be paid and when.

 How do you handle the complexity?